Design and Modeling

 3D Slicer Freeware

 A key element to any successful experiment is proper planning.
 At Gray Matter Research, we want the end user to have as much control over this process as possible.
 That is why we have integrated the 3D Slicer software package into our design work flow.
 3D Slicer is a “free and open source software package for visualization and medical image computing” (www.slicer.org).
+We have started a YouTube channel with some 3D Slicer tutorial videos and will be adding more tutorials in the future.
+Please let us know if we can help.

 Skull and Brain Region Modeling